lumue/getdown/doc/youtube-dl doc/youtube-dl.md

 Each aforementioned sequence when referenced in output template will be replaced by the actual value corresponding to the sequence name.
 Note that some of the sequences are not guaranteed to be present since they depend on the metadata obtained by particular extractor, such sequences will be replaced with NA.

-For example for -o %(title)s-%(id)s.%(ext)s and mp4 video with title youtube-dl test video and id BaW\_jenozKcj this will result in a youtube-dl test video-BaW\_jenozKcj.mp4 file created in the current directory.
+For example for -o %(title)s-%(handle)s.%(ext)s and mp4 video with title youtube-dl test video and handle BaW\_jenozKcj this will result in a youtube-dl test video-BaW\_jenozKcj.mp4 file created in the current directory.

 Output template can also contain arbitrary hierarchical path, e.g. -o ’%(playlist)s/%(playlist\_index)s - %(title)s.%(ext)s’ that will result in downloading each video in a directory corresponding to